dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-12-18-a-vision-for-a-value-enabled-web.md

 -   Allow those who add value to participate in value flows.
 -   Make unethical behavior costly.
 -   Provide tools & services that add value and bring joy.
--   Use money for monetization, not attention. \[Footnote: Bitcoin is the only sound money in cyberspace we have.\]
+-   Use money for monetization, not attention.[^fn-bitcoin-only]
 -   Sell services, not user data.
 -   Keep exit costs low.
 -   Build on sats, not IOUs.

+[^fn-bitcoin-only]: Bitcoin is [unique](https://bitcoin-resources.com/articles/#bitcoins-uniqueness), and the only sound money in cyberspace we have.

 Businesses should not spend their time role-playing as credit institutions.
 In the best case, they shouldn\'t have to know who their